Tickets and special events

 - Event tickets.
 Some seasonal events like holiday parties need a separate ticket beyond regular theme park admission.

-Walt Disney World® Resort has four theme parks, two water parks, and a whole lot to see.
-Anyone can visit the resort, but to get into the parks, every guest who is three or older needs a ticket — kids under three get in free.
+Walt Disney World® Resort has four theme parks, two water parks, and a lot to see.
+Anyone can visit, but to get into the parks, every guest age three or older needs a ticket.
+Kids under three get in free.

 Buying tickets on their own

-When you buy theme park tickets on their own, you are purchasing admission and nothing else.
-Each ticket gets you into one Walt Disney World Resort theme park per day, and you pick a start date when you buy.
+When you buy tickets on their own, you get admission only.
+Each ticket covers one Walt Disney World Resort theme park per day.
+You pick a start date when you buy.

-Walt Disney World ticket prices are date-based — busier times of year cost more, and quieter times cost less.
+Walt Disney World ticket prices are date-based.
+Busier times cost more.
+Quieter times cost less.
 Prices also vary by park.
-Magic Kingdom® Park is the highest-priced park on most dates, while Disney’s Animal Kingdom® Theme Park is usually the lowest.
+Magic Kingdom® Park costs the most on most dates.
+Disney’s Animal Kingdom® Theme Park tends to cost the least.

-Tickets range from one to ten days, and the more days you add, the less each day costs.
-A five-day ticket, for example, costs less per day than a one-day ticket.
-Kids ages three to nine pay a lower child rate, and children under three do not need a ticket at all.
+Tickets range from one to ten days.
+The more days you add, the less each day costs.
+Kids ages three to nine pay a lower child rate.
+Children under three do not need a ticket.

-The trade-off: you pay in full when you buy, and tickets are nonrefundable.
-Your price holds — if rates go up later, you keep the lower rate.
-But if Disney releases a new offer after you buy, there is no way to apply it.
-That is a big reason many families choose a vacation package instead.
+The trade-off: you pay in full, and tickets are nonrefundable.
+Your price holds.
+But if Disney releases a new offer, you cannot use it.
+Many families pick a vacation package instead.

 Bundling tickets into a vacation package

-A vacation package bundles your tickets and hotel stay into one reservation.
-You can build one with a Disney Resorts Collection hotel or a select Good Neighbor hotel.
-It provides a lot more flexibility:
+A vacation package puts your tickets and hotel into one booking.
+Build one with a Disney Resorts Collection hotel or a Good Neighbor hotel.
+You get more flexibility:

 - A deposit holds the reservation.